Fairbanking accredits thinkmoney Personal Account with 4 Star Mark

-The thinkmoney Personal Account was accredited a Four Star Mark by the Lord Mayor of London on behalf of the Fairbanking Foundation last night.
+The thinkmoney Managed Current Account was accredited a Four Star Mark by the Lord Mayor of London on behalf of the Fairbanking Foundation last night.
 This marks the first time that a 4 star Fairbanking Mark has been granted to any product.

 The Fairbanking Foundation, a not-for-profit, research-based charity, was set up to help improve the financial well-being of financial consumers.